nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/wrangle.md

     Replace the input results file with a different file, such as the results of the comparison of 20-29 and 50-59 year old heart samples.
-    What are the deferentially expressed genes?
+    What are the differentially expressed genes?

 === "Answer"